theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/extraction-settings.md

 ### Initial Load

 #### Extract data in background job
-If this checkbox is checked, the table extraction is executed as a background job in SAP.
+If this checkbox is checked, the initial load is executed as a background job in SAP.
 Activate this option for long-running extractions with a large amount of data that may run into a timeout error ("Time limit exceeded"), when using the foreground mode. <br>

 {: .box-tip }
-**Tip:** The extraction jobs can be found in the SAP JobLog (SM37) under the JobName *THEO_READ_TABLE*.
+**Tip:** The background jobs can be found in the SAP JobLog (SM37) under the JobName *THEO_READ_TABLE*.

 {: .box-warning }
 **Warning!
 Shared Memory ran out of memory!** <br>